-It is a compile-time error if the class C has an implementation of the operator == other than the one inherited from Object unless the value of the expression is a string or an integer.
+It is a compile-time error if the class C has an implementation of the operator == other than the one inherited from Object unless the value of the expression is a string, an integer, literal symbol or the result of invoking a constant constructor of class Symbol.

 The prohibition on user defined equality allows us to implement the switch efficiently for user defined types.
 We could formulate matching in terms of identity instead with the same efficiency.
-However, if a type defines an equality operator, programmers would find it quite surprising that equal objects did not match.
+However, if a type defines an equality operator, programmers would find it quite surprising that equal objects did not match